TikhonJelvis/RL-book/book/chapter1/chapter1.md

 This works — annotations are optional — but it can get confusing: some code we write will work for any kind of distribution, some code needs distributions that return numbers, other code will need something else...
 In every instance `sample` better return *something*, but that isn't explicitly annotated.
 When we leave out annotations our code will still work, but our editor or IDE will not catch as many mistakes.

 The difficulty here is that different kinds of distributions — different *implementations of the `Distribution` interface* — will return different types from `sample`.
-To deal with this, we need **type variables**: variables that stand in for *some* type that can be different in different contexts.
+To deal with this, we need **type variables**\index{types!variables|textbf}: variables that stand in for *some* type that can be different in different contexts.
 Type variables are also known as "generics" because they let us write classes that generically work for any type.

 To add annotations to the abstract `Distribution` class, we will need to define a type variable for the outcomes of the distribution, then tell Python that `Distribution` is "generic" in that type: